 1. Chesapeake Bay Retriever

-Even if you aren’t a hunter, the Chesapeake Bay Retriever can serve as a loyal, affectionate, and protective companion.
-This dog makes an excellent running, hiking, or even swimming partner.
+However, the Chesapeake Bay Retriever is much more than an excellent hunter.
+They also serve as a loyal, affectionate, and protective companions.
+This active dog is the perfect partner for running, hiking, or even swimming.
 The breed is intelligent but prefers doing things its own way, so consistent obedience training is always recommended.

 2. Irish Water Spaniel

-The Irish Water Spaniel is one of the largest recognized Spaniel breeds, and it has the personality to match its size.
+Of the Spaniel breeds, the Irish Water Spaniel is one of the largest and has a grande personality to match.
 As the name suggests, this dog excels at swimming and other watersports.
-While the head and body are covered in tightly coiled, dark brown fur, the breed has a thin, sleek tail that resembles a rat.
+While their head and body are covered in tightly coiled, dark brown fur, their tail appears virtually hairless and resembles that of a rat.

-Though the Newfoundland comes in a range of colors, chocolate brown is one of the most common.
+Though Newfoundland puppies can have an array of different coat colors, chocolate brown is one of the most common.
 This large and powerful breed has a deceptively gentle temperament and affinity for swimming.
-In fact, Newfoundlands are commonly used as water rescue dogs in parts of North America.
+In fact, Newfoundlands are commonly water rescue dogs in parts of North America.

 4. Labrador Retriever

-Of course, the Labrador Retriever comes in many standout colors.
-But the Chocolate Lab is easily one of the most well-known and popular dogs with brown coats in the nation.
-This loving family dog is social, affectionate, and always eager to experience the world around it.
+Easily one of the most common and highly sought after breeds on our list, the Chocolate Labrador Retriever is a loving family dog who is social, affectionate, and always eager to experience the world around it.

-While the Labrador Retriever makes a great household companion, it is still a high-energy and athletic breed.
+While the Labrador Retriever makes for an outstanding household companion, it is still a high-energy and athletic breed.
 Labs are infamously prone to obesity, so regular exercise is a necessity.
 Along with daily walks and games of fetch, consider involving your Labrador Retriever in canine sports like agility or dock diving.
 After all, the breed also loves to swim!